Faith. Service. Law.

 To fully understand when an ademption by extinction may occur, you must first have an understanding of the different types of bequests.
 There are four different types of bequests:

-- Residuary bequest: A residuary bequest is a bequest of the remainder of the estate—that is the part of the estate not otherwise disposed of by the will.
+4. The residuary bequest: A residuary bequest is a bequest of the remainder of the estate—that is, the part of the estate not otherwise disposed of by the will.
+(For more, see Your Will and Residuary Estate.)

 Ademption by extinction may only occur with respect to specific bequests.
 If there is not a bequest of a specific piece of property, there cannot be ademption by extinction.